pasupatinath-dwivedi/ConferenceApiPasupati/README.md

 ## Swagger

 .Net core api is configured with swagger URL
-Run the instance of Training Api and use below link for swagger
+Run the instance of Conference Api and use below link for swagger

 https://locahost:7001/swagger